Zamindar: British era

-The British continued the tradition of bestowing both royal and noble titles to zamindars who were loyal to the paramount.
-The titles of Raja, Maharaja, Rai Saheb, Rai Bahadur, Rao, Nawab, Munshi, and Khan Bahadur were bestowed to princely state rulers and to many zamindars from time to time.
-According to an estimate in the Imperial Gazetteer of India, there were around 2000 ruling chiefs holding the royal title of Raja and Maharaja which included the rulers of princely states and several large chiefdoms.
-This number increases tenfold if zamindar/ jagirdar chiefs with other non-royal but noble titles are taken into account.
+The British continued the tradition of bestowing both royal and noble titles on zamindars who were loyal to the paramount.
+The titles of Raja, Maharaja, Rai Saheb, Rai Bahadur, Rao, Nawab, Munshi, and Khan Bahadur were bestowed on princely state rulers and on many zamindars from time to time.
+According to an estimate in the Imperial Gazetteer of India, there were around 2000 ruling chiefs holding the royal title of Raja and Maharaja, which included the rulers of princely states and several large chiefdoms.
+This number increases tenfold if zamindar/jagirdar chiefs with other non-royal but noble titles are taken into account.

 Accession

 Unlike the autonomous or frontier chiefs, the hereditary status of the zamindar class was circumscribed by the Mughals, and the heir depended to a certain extent on the pleasure of the sovereign.
 Heirs were set by descent or, at times, even adoption by religious laws.
 Under the British Empire, the zamindars were to be subordinate to the Crown and not act as hereditary lords, but at times family politics was at the heart of naming an heir.
 At times, a cousin could be named an heir with closer family relatives present; a lawfully wedded wife could inherit the zamindari if the ruling zamindar named her an heir.